top of page

 Why Coffee Might CAUSE DehydratION

 The reason we’re told that drinking coffee is dehydrating is because caffeine—one of the main substances in coffee—is a diuretic.
 This just means that caffeine makes us pee, and if we pee more, we lose more water.
 In fact, urine is more than 90% water, so it doesn’t take a genius to figure out that peeing more often may cause dehydration.
-Further, caffeine may prevent sodium reabsorption in the kidneys, which could lead to more water ending up in our urine (1).
+Further, caffeine may prevent sodium (or salt) reabsorption in the kidneys, which could lead to more water ending up in our urine (1).
 This is because sodium attracts water (via osmosis), so if there's more sodium in the urine, there could also be more water in the urine.

 However, we must keep in mind that coffee grounds are just 1–2% caffeine, so the vast majority of a brewed coffee is water (2).
 So, maybe any caffeine-induced increase in urine production is offset by the water we drink from the coffee.
 However, what if we took caffeine without water (e.g., via pills or gums), would this be more likely to cause dehydration?
 To get to the bottom of all of this, we need to investigate studies that instructed people to drink coffee or consume caffeine and then monitored urine production or hydration status.
 Thankfully, such studies exist.